Welcome to Dravida dasa's Padma Productions!

 will taste at any time;

-things that bring good fortune, it's good fortune's paradigm;
+Of things that bring good fortune, it's good fortune's paradigm;

 Of things that purify,